DFE-Digital/publish-teacher-training/guides/prototype-branches.md

 ## Deploying prototype branches

+> [!IMPORTANT]
+> The deployment workflow will only trigger if the branch name is prefixed with `prototype/` and the `prototype` label has been attached.

 To deploy a prototype branch, open a PR and add the `prototype` label to it.
 The `prototype` label bypasses any code quality checks and directly deploys the review app, if possible.
+The code will redeploy itself on all new code pushes.

 Once deployment is successful, a comment will be posted to the PR linking to the relevant review app URLs.